 Take a walk on the wild side.

 Puerto Rico is renowned for its beaches and historic Old San Juan, but what many don't realize is just how numerous the natural areas are for hiking, camping, and other outdoor adventures.
-On the island's 3,500 square miles there are national and state forests, nature reserves, cave systems, and dozens of different ecosystems spanning coastal valleys, the karst region, wet and dry forest, and the United States' only tropical rainforest.
+On the Island's 3,500 square miles there are national and state forests, nature reserves, cave systems, and dozens of different ecosystems spanning coastal valleys, the karst region, wet and dry forest, and the United States' only tropical rainforest.

-If you want to get out and enjoy the natural beauty of the island, here's a handy guide to help you find the perfect trail.
+If you want to get out and enjoy the natural beauty of the Island, here's a handy guide to help you find the perfect trail.

 Guánica Dry Forest Reserve

-On the south side of the island, you'll find the opposite to El Yunque’s rainforest: the Guánica Dry Forest.
-The southern side of the island is more arid — with cacti and other plants better suited to the desert-like conditions — and you’ll often see red-tailed hawks and turkey vultures leisurely circling against a perfectly blue sky.
+On the south side of the Island, you'll find the opposite to El Yunque’s rainforest: the Guánica Dry Forest.
+The southern side of the Island is more arid — with cacti and other plants better suited to the desert-like conditions — and you’ll often see red-tailed hawks and turkey vultures leisurely circling against a perfectly blue sky.
 There are numerous trails in the reserve and the ranger at the entrance can provide you with a map.
 Among the most popular: Ballena leads all the way down the mountain to the beach, La Cueva to limestone caves, and Fuerte Caprón to a historic fort overlooking the coast.

-Located in the town of Isabela, the Guajataca Forest has 27 miles of trails and the two most frequently used are the Interpretative Trail and the trail to Cueva del Viento (Cave of the Wind).
-You can easily do both in the same day, as well as explore the cave, which is full of otherworldly stalagmite and stalactite structures (as well as bats!).
+Located in the town of Isabela, the Guajataca Forest has 27 miles of trails, and the two most frequently used are the Interpretative Trail and the trail to Cueva del Viento (Cave of the Wind).
+You can easily do both on the same day, as well as explore the cave, which is full of otherworldly stalagmite and stalactite structures (as well as bats!).
 Follow Trail #1 to the cave then take the Interpretative Trail back to the parking area off of PR-446.
 There's even a side trail to an observation tower as a bonus.
 The trail is easy to walk but bring sturdy shoes with good traction and flashlights if you plan on exploring the cave.

 Toro Negro State Forest

-The nearly 7,000 acres of Toro Negro State Forest is spread over six different municipalities and includes four types of forest (tabonuco, palm, Micropholis Buchenavia, and a cloud forest), the three highest peaks of the island (Cerro de Punta, Cerro Jayuya, and Cerro Rosa), a lake, two natural swimming pools, nine rivers, and numerous waterfalls.
+The nearly 7,000 acres of Toro Negro State Forest is spread over six different municipalities and includes four types of forest (tabonuco, palm, Micropholis Buchenavia, and a cloud forest), the three highest peaks of the Island (Cerro de Punta, Cerro Jayuya, and Cerro Rosa), a lake, two natural swimming pools, nine rivers, and numerous waterfalls.
 To hike and camp there, visit the ranger station on Route 143 KM 32.4 in Villalba.
 Most of the trailheads are concentrated in this area, and the most popular (and currently open) are El Bolo, which leads to a stone tower on the top of a mountain, and Charco La Confesora, which has a trailhead at the Toro Negro camping grounds.